Conversation Confidence is a collection of tips by Leil Lowndes to improve your social interactions.

 Accept compliments and answer with “oh thank you for noticing”.

-Saying “no” on the other hand implies bad judgement on their side.
+Saying “no” on the other hand implies a bad judgment on their side.

 Moving out of small talk: Cherry Picking